 Comprehensive Preparedness Guide 201: Threat and Hazard Identification and Risk Assessment Guide

-CPG 201 provides a five-step process for conducting a Threat and Hazard Identification and Risk Assessment.
+CPG 201 provides a four-step process for conducting a Threat and Hazard Identification and Risk Assessment.
 Developing an understanding of its risks from natural, technological, and human-caused threats and hazards, allows a community to make informed decisions about how to manage risk and develop needed capabilities.

 |Comprehensive Preparedness Guide 201, Second Edition|

 Comprehensive Preparedness Guide (CPG) 201, Second Edition provides communities additional guidance for conducting a Threat and Hazard Identification and Risk Assessment (THIRA).
 The First Edition of this Guide (April 2012) presented the basic steps of the THIRA process.
 Specifically, the First Edition described a standard process for identifying community-specific threats and hazards and setting capability targets for each core capability identified in the National Preparedness Goal as required in Presidential Policy Directive (PPD) 8: National Preparedness.1 This Second Edition expands the THIRA process to include estimation of resources needed to meet the capability targets.
 The Second Edition also reflects other changes to the THIRA process based on stakeholder feedback, such as streamlining the number of steps to conduct a THIRA and providing additional examples.
 Where appropriate, this Guide highlights key changes from the First Edition of CPG 201.
 This Second Edition supersedes the First Edition of CPG 201.